AndreisSirlene/Sentiment-analysis-reviews/README.md

 * There are be many positive sentiment reviews which lead to bias

-* These assumptions will be verified with our plots also we will do text analysis.
+* These assumptions will be verified with our plots also we will do text analysis

 # :runner: Text reviews

 ### Review Text Ponctuation and creat stop words
-NLKT stop words contains words like not, hasn't,would'nt which actually conveys a negative sentiment.
+NLKT stop words contains words like not, hasn't, would'nt which actually conveys a negative sentiment.
 If we remove that it will end up contradicting the target variable(sentiment).
 So I have curated the stop words which doesn't have any negative sentiment or any negative alternatives.

-### Creating additional features for text analysis
+### Creating additional features for text analysis.

 Create polarity, review length and word count

 Polarity: By using Textblob for figuring out the rate of sentiment between [-1,1] where -1 is negative and 1 is positive